ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<collision_name>.type`` (`string`) optional
     The type of collision.
 The types implemented are:

-    - ``pairwisecoulomb`` for pairwise Coulomb collisions, the default if unspecified.
+    - ``pairwisecoulomb`` for pair-wise Coulomb collisions, the default if unspecified.
-      This provides a pair-wise relativistic elastic Monte Carlo binary Coulomb collision model, following the algorithm given by `Perez et al. (Phys.
-Plasmas 19, 083104, 2012) <https://doi.org/10.1063/1.4742167>`__.
+      This provides a pair-wise relativistic elastic Monte Carlo binary Coulomb collision model, following the algorithm given by :cite:t:`param-Perez2012`.
       When the RZ mode is used, `warpx.n_rz_azimuthal_modes` must be set to 1 at the moment, since the current implementation of the collision module assumes axisymmetry.
     - ``nuclearfusion`` for fusion reactions.
-      This implements the pair-wise fusion model by `Higginson et al. (JCP 388, 439-453, 2019) <https://doi.org/10.1016/j.jcp.2019.03.020>`__.
+      This implements the pair-wise fusion model by :cite:t:`param-Higginson2019`.
       Currently, WarpX supports deuterium-deuterium, deuterium-tritium, deuterium-helium and proton-boron fusion.
       When initializing the reactant and product species, you need to use ``species_type`` (see the documentation for this parameter), so that WarpX can identify the type of reaction to use.
       (e.g. ``<species_name>.species_type = 'deuterium'``)
+    - ``dsmc`` for pair-wise, non-Coulomb collisions between kinetic species.
+      This is a "direct simulation Monte Carlo" treatment of collisions between kinetic species.
+See :ref:`DSMC section <theory-collisions-dsmc>`.
     - ``background_mcc`` for collisions between particles and a neutral background.
       This is a relativistic Monte Carlo treatment for particles colliding with a neutral background gas.
-The implementation follows the so-called null collision strategy discussed for example in `Birdsall (IEEE Transactions on Plasma Science, vol. 19, no. 2, pp. 65-85, 1991) <https://ieeexplore.ieee.org/document/106800>`_.
-      See also :ref:`collisions section <theory-collisions>`.
+See :ref:`MCC section <theory-collisions-mcc>`.
     - ``background_stopping`` for slowing of ions due to collisions with electrons or ions.
       This implements the approximate formulae as derived in Introduction to Plasma Physics, from Goldston and Rutherford, section 14.2.

 * ``<collision_name>.species`` (`strings`)
-    If using ``pairwisecoulomb`` or ``nuclearfusion``, this should be the name(s) of the species, between which the collision will be considered.
+    If using ``dsmc``, ``pairwisecoulomb`` or ``nuclearfusion``, this should be the name(s) of the species, between which the collision will be considered.
 (Provide only one name for intra-species collisions.)
     If using ``background_mcc`` or ``background_stopping`` type this should be the name of the species for which collisions with a background will be included.